Your cart is currently empty!

 DJI Air 2S, Fly More Combo We LOVE our new drone!
-The images and videos it captures of high perspectives and angles is incredible.
+The images and videos it captures of high perspectives and angles are incredible.
 It also has a “follow” feature, which allows us to throw our drone up, select “follow,” and the drone will follow the boat as we cruise.
-We upgraded our drone in 2021 because our original drone, the DJI Mini, was so light weight that it was difficult to fly when there was any wind present.
+We upgraded our drone in 2021 because our original drone, the DJI Mini, was so lightweight that it was difficult to fly when there was no wind present.
 It’s a great piece of equipment!

 Rode VideoMic Pro+ This is the mic we use to record all of our audio.
 We are very happy with this mic because it helps to reduce a lot of wind noise when we’re cruising.
 Depending upon which camera we’re recording a-roll with, we switch this mic between our R5 and R6.

 Rode Deadcat This mic attachment helps to the wind noise when we’re cruising.
 It would be incredibly difficult to get clear audio without this attachment.